 Unlike many, we had ample time to admire the rolling countryside or stroll along the magnificent sandy beaches of the Cote d’Opale.
 Do visit the trendy town of Le Touquet or wander among the dunes in Fort Mahon.

 Discover the charming villages with traditional fermettes, chateaux and historic battlefields, including Agincourt and Crécy.

 Not only does this area contain magnificent forests to wander through, but it was also a collection of historic small towns and quaint villages to explore.

 Hesdin is an attractive place with an imposing Hôtel de Ville that dates from 1572.
 For many people, it is synonymous with the Wine Society, which until 2005 was based here.

-For us, it was approximately 12kms away from where we were based completing a three month housesit, so not far to go, and not too close, to not consider it a destination for an outing.
+For us, it was approximately 12 kms away from where we were based, completing a three month housesit, so not far to go, and not too close, to not consider it a destination for an outing.

-After a stroll through the town, we made our way towards the outskirts as a forest walk is possible from its centre.
+After a stroll through the town, we made our way towards the outskirts as a forest walk is possible from its center.
 The edge of Hesdin is a stroll away, and soon the last houses are left behind as the land rises towards the forêt domaniale, with its endless trails and an array of trees.
 For two and a half hours, we were in a private, silent world in which every rustle of a leaf seemed magnified.
 In spring, the forest floor is covered with bluebells.

 Check out these other hidden gems.